Kishalll/PromptWars/README.md

 # PromptWars
-A Fun Multiplayer game that helps u improve your prompting skills
+A Fun Multiplayer game that helps your improve your prompting skills